top of page

 Pandaemonium Moon: A Novel of the Spanish Civil War

-The first novel in English fully set in the Spanish Civil War since Hemingway’s For Whom The Bell Tolls, Pandaemonium Moon richly recounts Franco’s siege of Madrid, where the lives of these three individuals fatefully come together.
-Together they will face the long, bitter battles that ensue.
-The boy from New York transforms from an unfocused fugitive into a disillusioned war hero, in love with a woman stronger than he is.
+The first novel in English fully set in the Spanish Civil War since Hemingway’s For Whom The Bell Tolls, Pandaemonium Moon richly recounts Franco’s siege of Madrid, where the lives of these three individuals fatefully come together, and face the long, bitter battles that ensue.

 Book Trailer & More